 He is native to British Colombia.
 And North America’s rich biodiversity features heavily in his photography.
 His relationship to his native land is apparent in his photography.
 There’s knowledge and respect in every shot.
 If his work continues like this, the awards will keep coming.

 Birds are wonderful creatures.
-From the wild woods and wetlands to city gardens and parks, they bring colour and excitement.
+From the wild woods and wetlands to city gardens and parks, they bring color and excitement.
 They are a joy to behold—if we manage to catch a glimpse, that is!

 That’s where bird photographers come in.
 They allow us to see and study birds in detail.
 We get a chance to examine their plumage and character while sitting at home.